eastmaels/steemblog.github.io/_posts/account/justyy/2019-04-22_justyy-s-weekly-witness-report-22-april-2019.md

 - - -

-This page is synchronized from the post: [@justyy''s Weekly Witness Report - 22/April/2019](https://steemit.com/@justyy/justyy-s-weekly-witness-report-22-april-2019)
+This page is synchronized from the post: ['@justyy''s Weekly Witness Report - 22/April/2019'](https://steemit.com/@justyy/justyy-s-weekly-witness-report-22-april-2019)